anushkaDev9/CodingNotes/JavaScript/DataStructures/Linked list.md

 + add- to add elements in start end or at given text.
 + remove- to remove elements at given index.
 + search- to find element given it value.
+**Application**
+Stack and queues are application example - image viewer